nuve-commerce/sap_eas_logo/README.md

 In order to use this repo you need to have abapGit installed in the system you want to add the logo to.

 ## Setup
-1. For repo
+1. Fork this repo
-2. Replace logo
+2. Replace logo in the forked repo
-3. Clone this repo in your SAP system to update the logo
+3. Clone the forked in your SAP system to update the logo

 ## Status
 Project is: _finished_